aws-samples/cloud-experiments/exploring-data/README.md

 For this notebook let us start with a big open dataset.
 Big enough that we will struggle to open it in Excel on a laptop.
 Excel has around million rows limit.
 We will setup AWS services to source from a 270GB data source, filter and store more than 8 million rows or 100 million data points into a flat file, extract schema from this file, transform this data, load into analytics tools, run Structured Query Language (SQL) on this data, perform exploratory data analytics, train and build machine learning models, and visualize all 100 million data points using an interactive dashboard.

 ### Open Data Analytics Architecture
-When we complete these CloudStory workflow notebooks we will build the following open data analytics architecture.
+When we complete these workflow notebooks we will build the following open data analytics architecture.
 This is a serverless architecture.
 It requires no software licenses to be procured.
 You do not need to manage any virtual servers or operating systems.
 Billing of each of the services is pay-per-use.
 You can plug-and-play 160 AWS services within this stack based on your specific requirements.

 ![Open Data Analytics Architecture](https://s3.amazonaws.com/cloudstory/notebooks-media/open-data-analytics-architecture.png)